 If you want to optimize for longevity, especially if you're low on Golden Razz Berry, you can stick to between 1200 and 1800 CP and hope for the best.

 You can also anticipate counters.
 All of the best defenders have one thing in common — and one weakness in common.
 They're all Normal-type and so are all vulnerable to Fighting-types.

 To help compensate for that, you want to make sure your Pokémon have Psychic-type moves to at least damage the Fighting-types that'll be thrown against them.

 - Blissey: Dazzling Gleam

 - Snorlax: Zen Headbutt

 - Slaking: Play Rough

-Then you want to interleave them with Pokémon that do even more damage to the counters — or the generalists that less tactical players will throw at them.
+Then you want to interweave them with Pokémon that do even more damage to the counters — or the generalists that less tactical players will throw at them.
 That'll either beat down the attackers or force compromises in the attack teams and/or switching between rounds.

 If you're working with a team and go to the trouble of stacking a Gym for maximum effect, keep in touch with that team while you're defending.
-Whether you're using Facebook Messenger, Discord, iMessage, Whatsapp, or something else, coordinate slot filling and berry feeding to really maximize your defense.
+Whether you're using Facebook Messenger, Discord, iMessage, Whatsapp, or something else, coordinate slot filling and Berry feeding to really maximize your defense.